lskyset/nozomi-cb-bot/README.md

 ## Usage

-Commands are not case sensitive but the args are.
+Commands are not case sensitive but the arguments are.

 ### List of commands: (examples with B1)
 * `!q b1` : Add yourself to B1's queue.